mpdf/mpdf.github.io/fonts-languages/opentype-layout-otl.md

 <li>OTL fonts contain explicit script and language information, so a text-processing application can adjust its behavior accordingly.</li>
 </ul>

-mPDF 6 introduces the power and flexibility of the OpenType Layout font model into PDF. mPDF supports GSUB, GPOS and GDEF tables for now. mPDF does <i>not </i>support BASE and JSTF at present.
+mPDF 6 introduces the power and flexibility of the OpenType Layout font model into PDF. mPDF supports GSUB, GPOS and GDEF tables for now. mPDF does *not *support BASE and JSTF at present.

 Other mPDF features to enhance complex scripts: